-For best results, plant Tomaccio plants into large containers (2 gallon or larger) or directly into fertile soil in the garden.
+GROWING: For best results, plant Tomaccio plants into large containers (2 gallon or larger) or directly into fertile soil in the garden.
 Plants grown in small containers can be prone to fruit cracking issues.
 With ideal growing conditions, Tomaccio can reach 9 feet tall or more and thus requires sturdy staking.
 For best quality of tomatoes, pinch out suckers and secondary shoots every week to maintain one central main stem.
 Though the initial fruiting will be slightly delayed, removing the first flower cluster from plants before they set fruit helps ensure strong early growth and maximum yields.

-For “raisin tomatoes”, dry in a dehydrator or in a oven at 150-200°F or 66-94°C for approximately 2 – 3 hours.
+DRYING: For “raisin tomatoes”, dry in a dehydrator or in an oven at 150-200°F or 66-94°C for approximately 2 – 3 hours.
 For best results, allow fruit to “dry” or “wrinkle” on the vine naturally before harvesting and drying.
 The dried fruit can be stored long term in a sealed container placed in the refrigerator or freezer.

 |Maturity||60 - 80 days|

 |Height||6 - 12 inches (15 - 30 cm)|